wjdenny/wjdenny.github.io/content/Anonymous grading cannot prevent reference to the norm within the class which may introduce a bias towards a white racial habitus.md

 ---
 tags:
   - statement
-  - topic/teaching/ideology
+  - teaching/ideology
-  - topic/grading
+  - teaching/grading
-  - topic/dei
+  - dei
 ---
 Anonymous grading cannot prevent reference to the norm within the class which may introduce a bias towards a white racial habitus.